ddemidov/amgcl/docs/examples.rst

 --------------------------

 The easiest way to solve a problem with AMGCL is to use the :cpp:class:`amgcl::make_solver` class.
-It has two template parameters: the first one specifies a :doc:`preconditioner
-<preconditioners>` to use, and the second chooses an :doc:`iterative solver
+It has two template parameters: the first one specifies a :doc:`preconditioner <components/preconditioners>` to use, and the second chooses an :doc:`iterative solver
-<solvers>`.
-The class constructor takes the system matrix in one of supported
+<components/iter_solvers>`.
+The class constructor takes the system matrix in
-:doc:`formats <adapters>` and parameters for the chosen algorithms and for the :doc:`backend <backends>`.
+one of supported :doc:`formats <components/adapters>` and parameters for the chosen algorithms and for the :doc:`backend <components/backends>`.

 Let us consider a simple example of `Poisson's equation`_ in a unit square.
 Here is how the problem may be solved with AMGCL.
 We will use BiCGStab solver